benchaplin/halfblindchess.com/README.md

 ## Development

-The codebase is made of of two sections:
+The codebase has two services:

 1. the React (Vite) frontend in `src/`